NRN: 2020s

 On 23 June 2021, WIN announced that it renewed its programme and supply agreement with Paramount Global, the owner of Network Ten since 2020, for NRN.
 However, as WIN's main station's channels in other markets were rebranded from 1 July under a new PSA with the Nine Network, the Northern NSW station also dropped WIN's own branding outside its local news content, and carried the Network 10 branding seen in metropolitan markets.

-Unlike other 10 affiliates, as of 2023, NRN does not broadcast Paramount-owned channel 10 Shake, and its successor Nickelodeon Australia.

 On 13 February 2025, Network 10 announced they would be acquiring NRN from WIN Television.
 This followed Network 10's announcement that they would also be acquiring Southern Cross Austereo's 10-affiliated stations.
 The sale was completed on 1 May 2025.
+Playout and transmission continue to come from WIN's MediaHub facility in Ingleburn as of May 2026.

 Programming

-10 Northern NSW (formerly WIN Television Northern NSW) broadcasts its programming from Network 10, includes their regional signals of 10, 10 Drama, 10 Comedy, Sky News Regional and Gold.
+10 Northern NSW (formerly WIN Television Northern NSW) broadcasts its programming from Network 10, includes their regional signals of 10, 10 Drama, 10 Comedy, News24 Regional and Gold.
 NRN rebroadcasts the 10 Sydney feed supplemented with local advertising for Northern NSW.
 NRN also rebroadcasts the 10 Brisbane feed supplemented with local advertising for the Gold Coast.

+Unlike other 10 stations, as of 2026, NRN does not broadcast Nickelodeon Australia (previously 10 Shake).